Glossary

 CSPF

-The Solace Content Shortest Path First protocol is used to link neighboring event brokers and allow them to discover the complete messaging network topology that they belong to.
+The Solace Content Shortest Path First (CSPF) protocol is used to link neighboring event brokers and allow them to discover the complete messaging network topology that they belong to.
 For more information, see Multi-Node Routing.

 Customer-Controlled Region